Bhokraha Rural Municipality

-Bhokraha or Bhokraha Narsingh (भोक्राहा गाउँपालिका) is a rural municipality (gaunpalika) out of six rural municipality located in Sunsari District of Province No. 1 of Nepal.
-There are a total of 12 municipalities in Sunsari in which 6 are urban and 6 are rural.
+Bhokraha or Bhokraha Narsingh (भोक्राहा गाउँपालिका) is one of six rural municipalities (gaunpalika) located in Sunsari District of Province No. 1 of Nepal.
+There are a total of 12 municipalities in Sunsari, of which 6 are urban and 6 rural.

 According to Ministry of Federal Affairs and Local Development Bhokraha has an area of 63.37 km2 and the total population of the municipality is 40,509 as of Census of Nepal 2011.

 Bhokraha and Narsingh which previously were all separate Village development committee merged to form this new local level body.
 Fulfilling the requirement of the new Constitution of Nepal 2015, Ministry of Federal Affairs and Local Development replaced all old VDCs and Municipalities into 753 new local level body (Municipality).

-The rural municipality is divided into total 8 wards and the headquarter of this newly formed rural municipality is situated in Bhokraha.
+The rural municipality is divided into 8 wards and the headquarter of this newly formed rural municipality is situated in Bhokraha.

-Bhokraha and Narsingh which previously were all separate Village development committee merged to form this new local level body.
-Fulfilling the requirement of the new Constitution of Nepal 2015, Ministry of Federal Affairs and Local Development replaced all old VDCs and Municipalities into 753 new local level body (Municipality).
+Bhokraha and Narsingh which previously were all separate Village Development Committees (VDCs) merged to form this new local level body.
+Fulfilling the requirement of the new Constitution of Nepal 2015, Ministry of Federal Affairs and Local Development replaced all old VDCs and municipalities into 753 new local level body (Municipality).

 The rural municipality is divided into total 8 wards and the headquarter of this newly formed rural municipality is situated in Bhokraha.